StephEO

 Source: Search Engine Journal

-• Bing Webmaster Tools now holds two separate reports: Search Performance (clicks, impressions, CTR, position) and AI Performance, which in June added a Citation Share metric showing your share of citations for a grounding query.
+• Bing Webmaster Tools now runs 2 separate reports: Search Performance (clicks, impressions, CTR, position) and AI Performance, which added a Citation Share metric in June showing your share of citations for a grounding query.

-• Web IQ is a suite of grounding APIs built on the Bing index that returns passage-level evidence objects instead of ranked documents, and Microsoft says it powers grounding in both Copilot and ChatGPT.
+• Web IQ is a suite of grounding APIs built on the Bing index that returns passage-level evidence objects rather than ranked documents, scoring passages on GDSAT (completeness, freshness, authority).
+Microsoft says it powers grounding in Copilot and ChatGPT.

-• Web IQ inherits Bing's existing robots.txt and BingBot controls with no new user-agent, so old crawl directives may now decide whether content can be used as AI evidence.
+• Web IQ inherits Bing's existing robots.txt and BingBot controls with no new user-agent, so old crawl directives may quietly decide grounding eligibility.

 Source: Search Engine Roundtable

-• Microsoft's Krishna Madhavan said the jumps are "just regular data backfilling" with "no anomalies," describing it as a routine data pipeline artifact.
+• Microsoft's Krishna Madhavan said it is "just regular data backfilling" with "no anomalies," a routine data-pipeline artifact rather than a completeness issue.

-• Madhavan advised focusing on trends rather than absolute citation counts.
+• Microsoft advises focusing on trends rather than absolute citation counts in the reports.

 Source: MarTech

-• BrightEdge found only about 16.5% of sources cited in AI Overviews also rank in Google's organic top 10, and Moz's analysis of 40,000 AI Mode queries found 88% of citations came from pages outside the organic top 10.
+• BrightEdge found only ~16.5% of sources cited in AI Overviews also rank in Google's organic top 10, and Moz's analysis of 40,000 AI Mode queries found 88% of citations came from pages outside the top 10.

-• Muck Rack's Generative Pulse study of more than 25 million links across ChatGPT, Claude, and Gemini found earned media accounts for 84% of AI citations and paid content just 0.3%, with journalism at 27%.
+• Muck Rack's third "What is AI reading?" study (25 million-plus links across ChatGPT, Claude, Gemini) found earned media accounts for 84% of AI citations and paid/advertorial just 0.3%, with journalism a steady 27%.

-• Ahrefs data shows sites with author schema are nearly three times as likely to appear in AI answers, underscoring the weight of named, credentialed authors.
+• Ahrefs data shows sites with author schema are nearly 3 times as likely to appear in AI answers, underscoring the weight of named, credentialed authors.

-• A Semrush experiment found Google AI Mode cited 36% of new pages within 24 hours (dropping to 26% by day 30), while ChatGPT started at 8% and reached 42% by day 30.
+• A Semrush test of 81 pages found Google AI Mode cited 36% of new content within 24 hours (falling to 26% by day 30), while ChatGPT rose from 8% to 42% by day 30.

 AI in Search / AI Overviews